hapax/hapax.github.io/assets/boring.md

 axioms instead.
 Only later do we go away and find models which support certain sorts of behaviour.
-The point of all this is to make it a bit less counterintuitive when I say that the existence of boring real numbers depends on which axioms we decide to use.
+The point of all this is to make it a bit less counterintuitive when I say that the existence and properties of boring numbers depend on which axioms we decide to use.

 #### All real numbers are relatively interesting